Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $12-24 per year

 LastPass is one of the best password manager apps out there.
 It lets you store site passwords, PINs, and other sensitive info for quick recall.
 It’s all hidden behind a master password of your choosing.
 It’s infinitely safer than just putting that info almost anywhere else.
 You can also pick up LastPass Authenticator for additional security.
 It’s powerful and it’s cross-platform.
-The free version should give you most features.
-The pro version adds some features, some syncing options, and more.
+The free version should give you most features on your Android device.
+The pro version adds some features, more devices, some syncing options, and more.
 It’s one of the must-try security apps out there.
 Bit Warden is an excellent free password manager if you want to go that route.

 Price: Free / $4-$24 per month

 Resilio Sync lets you create your own cloud storage.
 The computer version turns your regular, everyday computer into a cloud storage server.
 The app then helps you sync files between your PC and phone or tablet.
 Think of it like Google Drive or Dropbox, except you know exactly where your files are at all times.
 This is great for more sensitive data.
 It’s also great for those who don’t trust online cloud storage, but still want the versatility of having it.
 The app is easy, even for beginners.
-It’s also entirely free.
+The free version is more than capable for simple use cases.
 It’s one of the most underrated security apps.
+There is a pro version with a rather steep single price, but at least it’s not a subscription.

 Signal Private Messenger, Telegram, WhatsApp, etc